Death records are available to authorized individuals, upon request from this office, up to six months from the date of death.

 - Divorced spouses -- For Social Security benefits.

-The following are eligible to receive “Fact of Death” a certified death certificate only:
+The following are eligible to receive “Short/Fact of Death” certified death record only:

 - Non-family member or business attempting to clear titles on properties or vehicles they own or have inherited.
 Normally the deceased person is a previous owner or was a co-owner of the property.
 (A person seeking to buy property where a deceased person may be on the title does not have a right to the death record.)